bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 ~~~~~~~~~~~~~~~~~

 In addition to built-in transforms above, there is also a ``CustomJSTransform``
-that allows for specifying arbitary JavaScript code to perform a tranform step
+that allows for specifying arbitrary JavaScript code to perform a transform step
 on ColumnDataSource data.
 Typically, the ``v_func`` (for "vectorized" function)
 is provided.
 (Less commonly a scalar equivalent ``func`` may also be needed).
 The ``v_func`` code should expect an array of inputs in the variable ``xs``, and